siemens/gencmpclient/README.md

 # generic CMP client

-This is the code repository for the cross-division generic CMP client library with associated CLI-based demo/test client and documentation.
+This is the Siemens-internal cross-division generic CMP client library and associated CLI-based demo client, tests, and documentation.

 **Note:** This [inner-source repository](https://code.siemens.com/product-pki/genCMPClient) is going to retire.
 Please switch to the OSS repository at [https://github.com/siemens/gencmpclient](https://github.com/siemens/gencmpclient).